What Do Leading Health & Medical Experts Say?

 “Tooth decay is the most common chronic disease of childhood, and water fluoridation is one of the most important public health initiatives in the 20th century.
 The AAP agrees that water fluoridation is beneficial for reducing and controlling tooth decay and promoting oral health in children and adults.”

-“While AADR always welcomes research on water fluoridation safety and effectiveness in the current context of fluoride availability, the balance of evidence currently shows that community water fluoridation is safe, effective and cost-saving and in some communities, reduces oral health disparities.
-Therefore, AADR supports community water fluoridation and recommends the fluoridation of community water sources to a level of 0.7 milligrams of fluoride per liter of water.”
+“While AADR always welcomes research on water fluoridation safety and effectiveness.
+Based on the best available evidence at this time, community water fluoridation is safe, effective for caries prevention, and cost-saving.
+In some communities, community water fluoridation reduces oral health disparities.
+Therefore, AADOCR supports community water fluoridation and recommends the fluoridation of community water sources to a level of 0.7 milligrams of fluoride per liter of water.”

 American Dental Association (ADA)